 What is the average turnaround time?

-A fit into a ready-made usually only takes a couple of days, but this also depends on how busy the framing department is.
-NFA can usually accommodate earlier due dates for a rush fee, but please make the employees aware of any time restrictions you have before placing the order.
+A fit into a readymade usually only a couple of days, but this also depends on how busy the frame shop is.
+NFA can usually accommodate earlier due dates for a rush fee, but please make the employees aware of any time restrictions you have.

 Do I have to pay for a custom framing order in its entirety when I place the order?

 While we do require at least a 50% deposit on any order, we don't require the entire balance be paid before starting on your job.